Zeex/samp-plugin-profiler/README.txt

-You can configure profiler via server.cfg using the following options:
+You can configure profiler via server.cfg, by changing the following options:

 * profile_gamemode <0/1>